-You are required to submit your research related to a potential dissertation topic the Graduate Coordinator by February 1, 2017.
+You are required to write an 800-1000 word essay that focuses on a potential dissertation topic that will be due on May 1, 2017.
 If you do not pass your candidacy exam, you may request to do one rewrite of your candidacy examination.
 If you fail the second examination, then you will no longer be permitted to remain in the program.